sebleier/placemat.js/README.rst

     <video src="{{ item.url }}" />

-What is exactly going on?
+What exactly is going on?
 -------------------------

 First we have the javascript that instantiates a placemat instance and registers the templates provided by the server app.
 Templates may be registered as a single string, which is a url relative to the where ever the ``prefix`` variable is set.
-You can define the ``prefix`` variabe to something like ``var mat = new placemat({'prefix': 'http://templates.example.com'});``.
+You can define the ``prefix`` variable to something like ``var mat = new placemat({'prefix': 'http://templates.example.com'});``.
 You can also register a list of paths or an object that maps templates to their hash.
-The later is the prefered method, since we want templates to be cached client-side.
+The later is the preferred method, since we want templates to be cached client-side.
 Registering a list or a single string will cause placemat to fetch the template and bypass the cache.

 The Second step is to get the data that will populate a ``Context``.
-A ``Context`` is data that is assigned a target and template so we can find the target in the DOM, determine what kind of rendering method to use, and then proceed with rendering the template with the data.
+A ``Context`` is data that is assigned a target and template so we can find the target in the DOM, determine what kind of rendering method to use, and then proceed with rendering the template using the data.

-As you can see from the example HTML, you can specifiy different rendering flags on the target node.
+As you can see from the example HTML, you can specify different rendering flags on the target node.
 In this instance, we specify ``data-render="sorted"`` , ``data-sorted-on="article > time"``, and ``data-sort-order="desc"`` on the section element. ``data-render`` can either be ``append``, ``prepend``, or